franko/gsl-shell/doc/gsl-shell-index/benchmarks.rst

 Otherwise there is nothing that prevents the implementation in GSL Shell of an ODE integrator in array form.
 This is actually planned to be done in the near future.

-For all the other algorithms the GSL implementation closely mirror the GSL interface and the comparaison is aboslutely fair.
+For all the other algorithms the GSL implementation closely mirror the GSL interface and the comparison is absolutely fair.

 Technical details